JingjingLiang99/JingjingLiang99.github.io/_posts/01-Precision-Marketing-P2.md

 <img src="/assets/images/Marketing_Optimization/cluster_1.png" alt = "cluster_1" width="600"/>

 <h2 id="Optimization strategy" style="color:black">Optimization strategy</h2>
-During the advertisement delivering process, the Thompson sampling algorithm first selects 10 customers from each group and collect their click status.
-Then it builds a CTR information set for each customer group as a beta distribution with parameter numbers of customers clicked and number of customer that did not click.
-Whenever it is deciding which customer group to choose, it draws a sample CTR from each distribution and chooses the group with highest drawn CTR.
-After the delivery, it updates the CTR information set.
-In this way, customer group with higher CTR with be chosen more frequently, thus having a smaller confidence interval.
-From the distribution chart, we can see customer group 1 with a CTR of 0.16 got chosen 742 times our of 1000 iterations. group 3 with a CTR of 0.03 could also get chosen, but much less frequently than the other groups.
+During the advertisement delivery process, the Thompson sampling algorithm is used to optimize the selection of customer groups.
+Initially, the algorithm selects 10 customers from each group and records their click status.
+It then constructs a CTR information set for each customer group, modeled as a beta distribution with parameters based on the number of customers who clicked and those who did not.

+When deciding which customer group to target next, the algorithm draws a sample CTR from each group's distribution and selects the group with the highest sampled CTR.
+After delivering the ads, the CTR information set is updated accordingly.
+This approach ensures that customer groups with higher CTRs are selected more frequently, leading to narrower confidence intervals for those groups.

+From the distribution chart, we observe that Group 1, with a CTR of 0.16, was chosen 742 times out of 1,000 iterations.
+Although Group 3, with a CTR of 0.03, was also selected, it occurred much less frequently compared to the other groups.

 {::options parse_block_html="true" /}